masc-ucsc/livehd/README.md

 ## Structure

-LGraph is optimized for synthesis, allowing forward and backward traversals in the nodes (bidirectional graph).
+LiveHD is optimized for synthesis and simulation.
+The core of LiveHD is a graph structure called LGraph (or Live Graph or graph for short).
+LGraph allows forward and backward traversals in the nodes (bidirectional graph).
 The reason is that some algorithms need a forward and some a backward traversal.
 Being bidirectional helps.

 The graph structure is based on synthesis graph requirements.
 Each conceptual graph node has many inputs and outputs like a normal graph, but the inputs and